MCP Server

 update_booking_settings | Create or update the online booking page configuration | All optional: isActive (boolean), slotDuration (minutes), bufferMinutes, weeklyHours (object keyed "1".."7" for Mon..Sun, each value an array of { start, end } HH:MM ranges), maxDaysAhead, minimumNoticeMinutes, welcomeMessage, locationType (none, in_person, google_meet), locationAddress, bookingCalendarId (UUID), companyId |

-The create_task, create_subtask, create_offer, create_idea, list_recordings, get_recording, list_time_logs, list_time_categories, create_time_log, update_time_log, delete_time_log, list_calendars, list_appointments, create_appointment, update_appointment, get_booking_settings, and update_booking_settings tools require user context and are only available when called internally by the AI Copilot.
-They are not available via external API keys.
+The create_task, create_subtask, create_offer, create_idea, create_activity, track_ai_activity, create_workspace_document, list_recordings, get_recording, list_time_logs, time_log_summary, list_time_categories, create_time_log, update_time_log, delete_time_log, list_calendars, list_appointments, create_appointment, update_appointment, get_booking_settings, and update_booking_settings tools require user context: they only work when the caller is tied to a specific user — either the AI Copilot session or an API key created for a specific user.
+API keys that are not bound to a user cannot call them.

 Quick example